rui314/mold/README.md

    when_ it is referenced by other object files.
 In other words, unlike object files directly given to a linker, object files wrapped in an archive are not linked to an output by default.
-   An archive work as supplements to complete your program.
+   An archive works as supplements to complete your program.

    Even today, you can still find a libc archive file.
 Run `ar t /usr/lib/x86_64-linux-gnu/libc.a` on Linux should give you a list